Atticus29/dataJitsu/bugs.md

 # Known issues
 - [ ] Clicking on add item in the middle categoryWithItem groups creates additional add category buttons
+- [ ] Adding the collection to the database adds it twice

+- [ ] Leaving item from previous category blank and then you click new category, the item becomes required
 - [ ] Custom move (choke) is sometimes being added to the candidate list and sometimes not; not clear yet why
   - [ ] Reproducible in cypress test; can't reproduce the effect manually
 - [ ] Matches being added to the db are incomplete (I erased from videoannotatortest db).
 Look into this after you resolve table issues.